 Festivals in January

-Obviously, you have New Years as the first major holiday of the year.
-New Years in Banff is super fun.
-New Year’s Eve means fun events at Centennial Park and sleigh rides, and events spread around the town; Banff Avenue is packed with food stalls and live music.
+Obviously, you have New Year’s as the first major holiday of the year, and New Year’s in Banff is super fun.
+New Year’s Eve means fun events and sleigh rides, and events spread around the town; Banff Avenue is packed with food stalls and live music.
+If you book a stay at the Sunshine Mountain Lodge you’ll also be able to witness the New Year’s Eve Torch Light Parade at 7pm.

-SnowDays also happens towards the end of January and is a 12-day long event where talented ice carvers head for Downtown Banff and work their magic.
+SnowDays will happen from Jan 19 – Feb 4, 2024.
+This 12-day long event where talented ice carvers and snow carvers head for Downtown Banff and work their magic.
 Their work is typically displayed for the public on Bear Street.

 What to Pack for Banff in January?